-Participants may elect to contribute from 1 percent to 20 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
+Participants may elect to contribute from 1 percent to 30 percent before-tax of their "base pay" and also 1 percent to 10 percent after-tax of their "base pay" as defined in the Plan document during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan document.
 Contributions are permitted to be made either on a before-tax or after-tax basis, or a combination of both, and may be directed into any investment option available within the Plan.
-In addition to regular before-tax or after-tax contributions, eligible participants may also contribute up to \$1,000 per year in catch-up contributions if they are or will attain age 50 by December 31st and are contributing at least 10 percent on a before-tax basis to the Plan, or have contributed the maximum regular before-tax contributions to the Plan of \$10,000 annually.
+The investment options for participants consist of white-labeled, multi-managed funds that are proprietary to the Plan.
+In addition to regular before-tax or after-tax contributions, eligible participants may also contribute up to \$1,500 per year in catch-up contributions if they are or will attain age 50 by December 31st and are contributing at least 10 percent on a before-tax basis to the Plan, or have contributed the maximum regular before-tax contributions to the Plan of \$15,000 annually.

 The Company matches 43.75 percent of the first 6 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions).
 The Company does not match catch-up contributions.
-All of the Company's matching contributions are initially invested in the Honeywell Common Stock Fund.
+The Company's matching contributions are initially invested in the Honeywell Common Stock Fund.
 Vested participants may subsequently direct such matching contributions into any investment option available within the Plan.
-Effective April 6, 2018, there is no longer a one year service requirement for the Company matching contribution to commence.

-Prior to April 6, 2018, the Company matching contributions were made to the eligible participants' accounts each pay period that employee contributions were made to the Plan.
-Effective April 6, 2018, Employer matching contributions are made annually in a lump sum by the end of the January following the calendar year-end.
+Employer matching contributions are made annually in a lump sum by the end of the January following the calendar year-end.
 Participants must be actively employed on December 15th, disabled or deceased to receive the annual match.
 There is no minimum service requirement to receive the annual match.
-Accordingly, the Statement of Net Assets Available for Benefits at December 31, 2019 and Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2019 both reflect \$1,300 thousand for company matching contributions earned in 2019 and paid by the Company to the Plan in January 2020.
+Accordingly, the Statement of Net Assets Available for Benefits at December 31, 2020 and Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2020 both reflect \$1,216 thousand for company matching contributions earned in 2020 and paid by the Company to the Plan in January 2021.